richardmarllon/Capstone-Q3/README.md

 **All GET Routes don't need permission.**

-In response header are the information about total cars quantity, pagination, next_page that access the next page and prev_page that access the previous page
+In response header are the information about total cars quantity, pagination, next_page that access the next page and prev_page that access the previous page.
+The number pages in default is 15 per page.

 Response header: